 The Gangarosa Department of Environmental Health (GDEH) examines the interface between human health and the environment across molecular to planetary scales.
 The GDEH offers three MPH programs: MPH in Environmental Health, MPH in Global Environmental Health and MPH in Environmental Health and Epidemiology.
-Students will learn to examine health effects associted with chemical, physical, andmicrobial exposures across multiple environmental media.
-Many disciplines contribue to recognizing, assessing, and controlling environemtnal risks, ranging from epidemiology to toxicology, from microbiology to engineering, from exposure science to medicine, from biostatistics to machine learning, and from policy analysis to economics.
+Students will learn to examine health effects associated with chemical, physical, and microbial exposures across multiple environmental media.
+Numerous disciplines contribute to recognizing, assessing, and controlling environmental risks, including epidemiology, toxicology, exposure science, microbiology, engineering, medicine, biostatistics, machine learning, policy analysis, and economics.
+GDEH faculty are trained in and embody this multidisciplinary perspective.

 At Rollins, environmental health education reaches beyond the classroom.
 Students engage with faculty and community members to actively learn from locally run non-profits, governmental agencies, and multi-national research projects.
-Our faculty's diverse expertise is reflected in their teaching and research in : air pollution, climate change, infectious disease ecology, ecological and land use changes, pesticides and other chemicals, endocrine disruption, gene-environment interactions/epigenetics/environmental "-omics", children's environmental health, health interventions, policy, and water, sanitation, and hygiene (WASH).
+Our faculty's diverse expertise is reflected in their teaching and research in areas including: air pollution, climate change, infectious disease ecology, ecological and land use changes, pesticides and other chemicals, endocrine disruption, gene-environment interactions/ epigenetics/environmental "-omics", children's environmental health, health interventions, policy, and water, sanitation, and hygiene (WASH).

-Through required coursework, real world work experiences for the Applied Practice Experience (APE), and a final Integrated Learning Experience (ILE) project, the MPH programs equip students with the skills to tackle the environmental health challenges of the future.
+Through foundational coursework, real world work experiences for the Applied Practice Experience (APE), and a final Integrated Learning Experience (ILE) project, the MPH programs equip students with the skills to tackle the environmental health challenges of the future.
 In addition, Atlanta offers an unparalleled selection of opportunities in environmental health.

-The Gangarosa Department of Environmental Health offers and administers several interdepartmental programs.
-The Global Environmental Health (GEH) MPH is a joint program with the GDEH and the Hubert Department of Global Health.
-The Environmental Health and Epidemiology (EH-EPI) MPH is a joint program with the GDEH and the Department of Epidemiology.
+The Gangarosa Department of Environmental Health offers and administers two interdepartmental programs.
+The Global Environmental Health (GEH) MPH is a joint program with GDEH and the Hubert Department of Global Health offered in an in-person program and a new part-time fully online program.
+The Environmental Health and Epidemiology (EH-EPI) MPH is a joint program with GDEH and the Department of Epidemiology.
 See the Interdepartmental Program section in this catalog for details.